lob/lob-ruby/docs/IntlVerificationsApi.md

 require 'time'
 require 'openapi_client'
 # setup authorization
-OpenapiClient.configure do |config|
+Lob.configure do |config|
   # Configure HTTP basic authorization: basicAuth
   config.username = 'YOUR USERNAME'
   config.password = 'YOUR PASSWORD'
 end

-api_instance = OpenapiClient::IntlVerificationsApi.new
+api_instance = Lob::IntlVerificationsApi.new
-intl_verification_writable = OpenapiClient::IntlVerificationWritable.new # IntlVerificationWritable |
+intl_verification_writable = Lob::IntlVerificationWritable.new # IntlVerificationWritable |
 opts = {
   x_lang_output: 'native' # String | * `native` - Translate response to the native language of the country in the request * `match` - match the response to the language in the request  Default response is in English.
 }